molpopgen/fwdpp/README.md

 fi
 ~~~

+## Building the example programs and unit tests

-## The case of a standard system with all dependencies installed in standard locations
+### The case of a standard system with all dependencies installed in standard locations

 If you cloned the git repo:
 ~~~
 cd fwdpp
+git submodule update --init --recursive
 ~~~
 If you downloaded a release: